SpecFlowOSS/SpecFlowWiki/Step-Definitions.md

-The bindings provide the connection between the free-text specification and the application interfaces (see [[Bindings]]).
-For better reusability, the step bindings can be parametrized.
-This means that it is not necessary to define a new binding for each step that just differs in a small portion.
-E.g. the steps `When I perform a simple search on 'Domain'` and `When I perform a simple search on 'Communication'` can be automated with a single binding.
+The bindings ([[step definitions]], [[hooks]]) provide the connection between the free-text specification and the application interfaces (see [[Bindings]]).
+For better reusability, the step definitions can be parametrized.
+This means that it is not necessary to define a new step definition for each step that just differs in a small portion.
+E.g. the steps `When I perform a simple search on 'Domain'` and `When I perform a simple search on 'Communication'` can be automated with a single step definition.

-The following example shows a simple step binding that matches to the step `When I perform a simple search on 'Domain'` mentioned earlier.
+The following example shows a simple step definition that matches to the step `When I perform a simple search on 'Domain'` mentioned earlier.

 ```c#
 [When(@"I perform a simple search on '(.*)'")]